parasbaweja/skills-build-applications-w-copilot-agent-mode/docs/mona-high-school-fitness-tracker.md

 generate instructions in this order

-1. Create the frontend and backend in the monafit-tracker directory structure of this repository in one command
+1. Create the frontend and backend in the octofit-tracker directory structure of this repository in one command
-2. Setup backend python venv and create a monafit-tracker/backend/requirements.txt file
+2. Setup backend python venv and create a octofit-tracker/backend/requirements.txt file
-3. The monafit-tracker/backend directory will store the django project and app with the name monafit-tracker
+3. The octofit-tracker/backend directory will store the django project and app with the name octofit-tracker
-4. The Django project monafit-tracker directory will have all the backend components for the app
+4. The Django project octofit-tracker directory will have all the backend components for the app
-5. Create the django app directly in the directory monafit_tracker/backend
+5. Create the django app directly in the directory octofit_tracker/backend
-6. Setup the monafit-tracker/frontend directory will store the react app with no subdirectories
+6. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
 7. Install react framework
 8. Install bootstrap and import it
 9. Commands to install mongodb via 'apt-get'
 10. Commands start mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'

-The directory tree for the monafit Tracker App monafit-tracker/
+The directory tree for the monafit Tracker App octofit-tracker/
 ├── backend/
 │   ├── venv/
-│   ├── monafit_tracker/
+│   ├── octofit_tracker/
 │   │   ├── __init__.py
 │   │   ├── models.py
 │   │   ├── serializers.py